Is Illegal Immigration an Economic Burden to America?

 The Federation for American Immigration Reform (FAIR), a nonprofit organization pushing for immigration reform, posted the following position on its website, in a section entitled “The Estimated Cost of Illegal Immigration,” last updated in Feb.
 2004:

 “Illegal alien workers may increase profits for employers, but they are costly to the American taxpayer.
 Most illegal aliens have low educational attainment, few skills, and they work for low wages, often in the underground economy where they pay no taxes on their earnings… While the cost of outlays for illegal aliens may be shifted by legislation among the levels of government and the private sector, the fact remains that illegal immigration creates an enormous fiscal burden on America and its citizens – a burden that Congress has levied upon us through short-sighted and haphazard immigration policy and succeeding administrations have aggravated by spotty enforcement of the law.”Feb.
-2004 - Federation for American Immigration Reform (FAIR)
+2004

 The Colorado Alliance for Immigration Reform (CAIR), a nonprofit organization concerned with immigration issues, in the section titled “Economic Costs of Legal and Illegal Immigration” on its website (accessed June 22, 2010), wrote the following: